lewagon/dotfiles/04-Front-End/07-HTTP-and-Ajax/03-Facebook-Graph-API/README.md

 ### Your turn

-It's your turn to play with Facebook API:
+It's your turn to play with the Facebook API:

-- Play with the [open graph api explorer](https://developers.facebook.com/tools/explorer/) to setup the request you want to build (groups, likes, education, any *public* data from your profile).
+- Play with the [open graph API explorer](https://developers.facebook.com/tools/explorer/) to set up the request you want to build (groups, likes, education... any *public* data from your profile).
-- Once you know how this URL is structured, implement a new AJAX `$.get` request in the js code to get this data and inject it in the `#your-profile .advanced` div.
+- Once you know how the structure of the URL, implement a new AJAX `$.get` request in the js code to get the data and inject it into the `#your-profile .advanced` div.

-Let's play with the Facebook API!